Akhilnair91/ML-Projects/README.md

-## Linear Regression  - Prediction of the Yearly Monthly Spents for Ecommeerce Customers
+## Linear Regression  - Prediction of the Monthly Spents for Ecommeerce Customers